Restor-Foundation/tcd/README.md

 docker run --it -rm <>
 ```

 ## Documentation

 For technical information, please see our release [paper]().

-Comprehensive documentation may be found [here]() - we use `mkdocs` to generate documentation and you can also find it in plaintext in the `docs` folder in the repository.
+Comprehensive documentation may be found [here]() - we use `mkdocs` to generate documentation and you can also find it in plaintext/markdown format in the `docs` folder in the repository.
 You can build/serve by running:

 ```bash
 mkdocs serve